 - Clubbing of toes or fingers

-Test for cystic fibrosis can be carried out any age; however, most cases of CF are established soon after birth or within two years after birth.
-If cystic fibrosis is suspected, your doctor may prescribe genetic or sweat test.
-A sweat test is a rapid, painless and commonly used test to diagnose cystic fibrosis.
-The test involves triggering sweat glands by placing small disk (electrode) on the skin (usually arm).
+Tests for cystic fibrosis can be carried out at any age; however, most cases of CF are established soon after birth or within two years after birth.
+If cystic fibrosis is suspected, your doctor may prescribe a genetic or sweat test.
+A sweat test is a rapid, painless, and commonly used test to diagnose cystic fibrosis.
+The test involves triggering sweat glands by placing a small disk (electrode) on the skin (usually arm).
 The sweat sample is collected to check the amount of chloride in it.
 High levels of chloride in sweat are indicative of cystic fibrosis.

 Following are some of the complications that may result from cystic fibrosis:

 - It may cause pneumonia, sinusitis, or bronchitis.